LambSystems/urbanlens/docs/architecture.md

-# ThermalGen V2 Architecture
+# Urban Legend Architecture
-## Winning-Slice Architecture for Best in Agentic AI
+## Prompt-Driven Agentic Investigation for Best in Agentic AI

 This architecture is optimized for a hackathon-winning vertical slice, not a fully generalized platform.

 The objective is to support one clear end-to-end behavior:

-`select region -> detect hotspots -> investigate -> discard -> prioritize -> recommend`
+`select region -> load data -> user prompt -> agent investigates with visible chain of thought -> actionable answer`

 ---

 ## 1. Architecture Principle

-ThermalGen should be built as a layered decision system.
+Urban Legend should be built as a prompt-driven investigation system.

-- deterministic components handle ingestion, normalization, routing, and scoring
+- deterministic components handle ingestion, normalization, and source retrieval
-- narrow models produce partial evidence
+- narrow models produce partial evidence (thermal, perception, context)
-- an orchestrator decides how to investigate each hotspot
+- an agent orchestrator interprets the user's prompt and decides how to investigate
-- a planner turns validated evidence into ranked actions
+- every reasoning step and tool call is visible in the UI as chain of thought
+- the user can ask follow-up questions in the same session

 This keeps the system: